KhronosGroup/Vulkan-Web-Registry/README.md

 reference cards.
 The sources for these documents are mostly found in the separate https://github.com/KhronosGroup/Vulkan-Docs repository; this repository is used as a backing store for the web view of the registry at https://www.khronos.org/registry/vulkan/ .
-Commits to the master branch of Vulkan-Web-Registry will be reflected in the web view.
+Commits to the main branch of Vulkan-Web-Registry will be reflected in the web view.

 Interesting files in this repository include: